kubephil/wordpress-hetzner/README.md

 - **Terraform Documentation:** For more detailed instructions on using Terraform, refer to the [Terraform Documentation](https://www.terraform.io/docs).
 - **Obtain the hcloud token:** The hcloud token is per project.
 Navigate to `https://console.hetzner.cloud/projects/<your-project>/security/tokens`  and create a read and write token
 - **Obtain the DNS token**: Navigate to the API tokens in [Hetzner DNS](https://dns.hetzner.com/settings/api-token).
 Note your domain needs to point to [Hetzner's Name servers](https://docs.hetzner.com/dns-console/dns/general/authoritative-name-servers).
+- **Apply and Teardown several times:** In case you teardown using terrafrom and reapply you might need to run `ssh-keygen -R <your-server-ip>`.
+This will remove it from the known_hosts.